Towards Zero Waste 2016

 - Introduction of electronic management in procedures for invoicing and subscription to services.

-- QR code points were set up at strategic places throughout the events venue to download the congress app.
+- QR code points were set up at strategic points throughout the events venue to download the congress app.

-- 28 Magazines related to the subject of the event could also be downloaded.
+- 28 Magazines related to the event's subject could also be downloaded.

 NO FOOD WASTE

-- Any food left over was donated to the NGO Nutrition Without Borders to be distributed and used by community kitchens.
+- 276 kg of food left over was donated to the NGO Nutrition Without Borders to be distributed and used by community kitchens.

 - Solar panels were installed on the roof of the venue, thus a large percentage of the energy used by the events came from renewable sources.

-- Carpet from the passageways as well as stand carpeting was reused after the events.
+- 16,136 m2 of carpet from the passageways as well as 1,800 m2 of stand carpeting was reused after the events.

-- The material of 72 stands was also reused after the events.
+- 2,740 kg of material from several booths was also reused after the events.

 - Other materials, such as plants, were donated to several local associations.